gbmhunter/blog/content/programming/operating-systems/zephyr/_index.md

 ## Overview

-_Zephyr_ is the combination of a **real-time operating system, peripheral API framework, and build system** that is designed for resource-constrained devices such as microcontrollers.
+_Zephyr_ is the combination of a **real-time operating system, peripheral/system API framework, and build system** that is designed for resource-constrained devices such as microcontrollers.
 Is is part of the Linux Foundation.

 {{% figure ref="fig-zephyr-project-logo.png" src="_assets/zephyr-project-logo.png" width="500px" caption="The Zephyr Project logo." %}}